thu-ml/RDT2/README.md

 ## Fine-Tuning Models on Your Own Data

-We will fine-tune the RDT 2 models on the [example dataset from Bimanual UR5e](https://huggingface.co/datasets/robotics-diffusion-transformer/BimanualUR5eExample) as a running example for how to fine-tune a base model on your own data.
+We will fine-tune the RDT2 models on the [example dataset from Bimanual UR5e](https://huggingface.co/datasets/robotics-diffusion-transformer/BimanualUR5eExample) as a running example for how to fine-tune a base model on your own data.
 We will explain three steps:
 1. Convert your data to a [webdataset](https://github.com/webdataset/webdataset) shards (which we use for training for high-efficent IO)
 2. Define training configs
 3. Run training